Do you find your clients can’t afford you?

 Because it’s quite possibly exactly the same for you.

-So if you help people with their money or finances your clients will say they can’t afford your help.
+If you help people with their money or finances your clients will say they can’t afford your help.

-If you specialise in helping people overcome anxiety, the very act of making a decision can put them such in a spiral of decision anxiety that they can only get relief from by deciding to say no.
+If you specialise in helping people overcome anxiety, the very act of making a decision can put them such in a spiral of decision anxiety that they can only get relief by deciding to say no.

 If you help people with weight loss or health, your clients will want to lose a few pounds or make some progress on their own to prove to themselves they can do it, before they decide to work with you.